 TheNational Youth Council (CNG) (See5.3) is the consultative body to which the representation of young people is entrusted in dialogue with the institutions for any discussion on policies affecting the world of youth.
 As indicated in its2019/2020 programmatic lines, the CNG encourages the possibility for young people to access cultural opportunities in Italy and abroad; promotes the possibility of creating spaces and opportunities for creativity together with other young people; it encourages the possibility of visiting, at favourable economic conditions, the museums and monuments of the national territory, networking different artistic and cultural experiences.
 It promotes tourism, as a tool for economic growth and job opportunities for young people, as well as a driving force for the promotion of the Italian historical, artistic, cultural and environmental heritage.

-The MIC, in agreement with the Ministry of Education, adopts every three years the National Action Plan for the promotion of reading through a special Fund, managed by theCentre for books and reading (Cepell) with the aim of promoting reading as a tool for individual growth as well as for the civil, social and economic development of the nation.
+The MiC, in agreement with the Ministry of Education and Merit ( the former MIBACT, which functions are now absorbed by Ministry of Culture (MiC) adopts the National Action Plan for the promotion of reading every three years through a special Fund, managed by theCentre for books and reading (Cepell) with the aim of promoting reading as a tool for individual growth as well as for the civil, social and economic development of the nation.
 Municipalities and regions adhere to the Action Plan through the stipulation of local reading pacts intended to involve libraries, private and public entities, especially schools, operating in the area and interested in promoting reading.
 The main initiatives for young people carried out by Cepell in collaboration with other institutional bodies include:

-- Il Maggio dei Libri, an initiative carried out in collaboration with the MAECI, the Ministry of Education, theConference of Regions and Autonomous Provinces, theNational Association of Italian Municipalities (ANCI) and with the patronage of theItalian UNESCO Commission.
+- Il Maggio dei Libri (May of Books), an initiative carried out in collaboration with the MAECI, the Ministry of Education, theConference of Regions and Autonomous Provinces, theNational Association of Italina Municipalities (ANCI) and with the patronage of theItalian UNESCO Commission.
 The initiative aims to encourage and stimulate the habit of reading, considered a key element of personal, cultural and social growth, especially among young people.

-MIC also cooperates with universities through specificConventions and agreements for study and research purposes, with research institutes such as ISTAT (See 8.1) and with theSocietà Italiana degli Autori ed Editori (SIAE) (Italian Society of Authors and Publishers) to carry out research, studies and other cognitive activities in relation to cultural heritage.
+MiC also cooperates with universities through specificConventions and agreements for study and research purposes, with research institutes such as ISTAT (See 8.1) and with theSocietà Italiana degli Autori ed Editori - Italian Society of Authors and Publishers (SIAE) (Italian Society of Authors and Publishers) to carry out research, studies and other cognitive activities in relation to cultural heritage.
 The SIAE, in agreement with the Ministry, promotes studies and initiatives aimed at encouraging the creativity of young Italian authors and facilitating the public use of intellectual works disseminated through telematic networks for didactic and educational purposes.